Losant/losant-docs/docs/getting-started/walkthrough.md

 # Structure Walkthrough

 Don't have a device?
 No problem!
-This walkthrough will allow you to experience many of the features Structure provides while building a virtual weather station powered by the [Forecast.io API](https://developer.forecast.io).
+This walkthrough will allow you to experience many of the features Structure provides while building a virtual weather station powered by the <a href="https://developer.forecast.io" target="_blank">Forecast.io API</a>.

 ![Full Dashboard](/images/getting-started/walkthrough/dashboard-full.png "Full Dashboard")